takashibinns/tableau-cloudformation-sample/README.md

 4. Use Tableau's [Automated Installer](https://github.com/tableau/server-install-script-samples/tree/master/linux/automated-installer?_fsi=6G9o6EmY) to install tableau
 5. Restore from the latest configuration and tsbak
 6. Update the load balancers to user our new instance, and stop any old instances

+___

+Wondering what the WaitCondition and WaitHandle items from the Event Log are for?
+These make sure the Cloudformation stack does not mark itself as complete, just because the EC2 instance was spun up.
+Instead it waits until all the initialization scripts are done, before marking the stack as complete.